 - Powerade – $5.00

 Restaurants – Disney has set up a quick visual breakdown on their website of how much money you can expect to be spending at each dining experience.
 The amount of $ signs listed by a restaurant will let you know how much you can expect to pay for one person.
 This will help you prepare before and during your trip to Disney.

 Quick-Serve – These dining experiences are set up much like a fast food or cafeteria style, and you may expect to pay approximately $15.00 per person.
 The only exception to this is Be Our Guest Restaurant.
 For a complete listing of quick-serve dining at Disney Parks visit Disney Dining.
 Here are a few example menus:

 Table Service Restaurants – As you can imagine, these Disney restaurants allow you time to sit down and really enjoy a special meal together.
 Pro Tip: make sure you are reserving these restaurants 180 days out from your trip!

-Disney Dining Plan – We plan to address the Disney Dining Plan in a near future blog, but in the meantime, do you have a quarter?
-Heads the Dining Plan works for you, tails it doesn’t…make sure you really check this out, assess your situation properly before you sign up.
+Disney Dining Plan – Check out How To Choose The Optimal Disney Dining Plan For Your Family for an in depth look at the Disney Dining Plan.
+There are essentially three different types of dining plans, and you will want to make sure you really assess your situation properly before you sign up for any of them.
 This could be a money saver or it could be a money drain.
 Only you will know best for your situation.

 The third and probably largest Disney World price you should know about is room reservations.
 There is a plethora of resorts or hotels to choose from on Disney property!
 Disney gives a quick review of the different tiers of Resorts and Villas and how much money to expect to spend at each one.
 This will help you make an educated decision about what fits best with your party!
 Each Disney resort has a different theme or feel to it, and you can check out each one in this blog, Each Walt Disney World Resort In A Word.